funnybrum/GSMRemote/README.md

 Several commands should be executed prior using the provided source code.
 * ATE0&W -> Set ECHO to OFF and save the settings.
 * AT+CLIP=1 -> Set CLIP mode to 1.
-This will provide teh calling number on each RING.
+This will provide the calling number on each RING.

+## TODOs
+* Add voltage monitoring circuit and code.
+* Measure the power consumption over 24 hours.